 Although weight alone should never be used as a criterion for determining the proper harness size, it can be an important consideration with some harnesses.
 The stitching, metal hardware and buckles are typically rated for dogs of a given size, so you’ll want to be sure your dog’s weight falls within the range recommended by the manufacturer.

-The following five harnesses represent the best options for large dogs.
+The following five represent the best harnesses for large dogs.
 Just be sure to consider the specific needs of you and your dog before making your decision.

 The Julius-K9 Powerharness is an ergonomic and secure harness that is constructed from high-quality materials, so that it will last your dog for years.
 Designed to fit your dog very comfortably, while still ensuring that it provides a snug fit, the Julius-K9 Powerharness is a great choice for large or exceptionally muscular dogs.